aws-samples/aws2tf/README.md

 <br>

-To generate the terraform files for an entire AWS account, import the resourcs and perform a terraform plan:
+To generate the terraform files for an entire AWS account, import the resources and perform a terraform plan:
 ```
 ./aws2tf.sh
 ```